 After researching and seeing what players are up against now in the nearly impossible search for quality guitar education, I count my blessings every day.
-I was lucky enough to have an amazing private guitar teacher who cared, and help me to navigate the maze of learning the guitar; guiding me into the right direction, and steering me away from things that would destroy my progress.
+I was lucky enough to have an amazing private guitar teacher who cared, to help me navigate the maze of learning the guitar; guiding me into the right direction and steering me away from things that would destroy my progress.

 The NUMBER 1 REASON that people seek out professional, personal guidance for a guitar teacher (other than maybe being a beginner just staring out), is because they have been trying to learn on their own with video guitar lessons.
 You know the ones.
 YouTube, although pretty good for learning how to wash your dog or to make great enchiladas, falls way short of offering up anything in the lines of effective guitar lesson programs.

-If you really want to scramble your own eggs, do a Google search, for “video guitar lessons” and it will reveal abut a million results on how to play the guitar.
-For the aspiring guitar student it can be frustrating and overwhelming to sort through countless video lessons to find the one with the information they’re looking for.
-And even if they find the information, it is often incomplete and in direct conflict with he very next piece of information in the search.
+If you really want to scramble your own eggs, do a Google search, for “video guitar lessons” and it will reveal about a million results on how to play the guitar.
+For the aspiring guitar student, it can be frustrating and overwhelming to sort through countless video lessons to find the one with the information they’re looking for.
+And even if they find the information, it is often incomplete and in direct conflict with the very next piece of information in the search.

 The 5 reasons that online guitar lessons can hurt your progress and damage your playing.